-- 4.31 The Scheme depends on participating employers to promote the Scheme and provide the right data and information to allow deductions and benefits to be accurately calculated.
+- 4.29 The Scheme depends on participating employers to promote the Scheme and provide the right data and information to allow deductions and benefits to be accurately calculated.
 Due to the wide-ranging nature of this dependency, employer engagement continues to be a key part of the internal control framework.
-Activities include: - the employer Strategic Working Group, which provides a forum where senior officials can contribute to the strategic direction and administration of the Scheme: - the Practitioner Group, which comprises working-level pension practitioners from a range of employers, and is used as a forum to test new initiatives and canvass employer and member feedback; - Regional Employer Forums, which take place biannually across the UK and were held virtually for 2020-21. - Employer Pensions Notices (EPNs), which are sent to employers to provide updates on scheme policy and processes as well as any changes to legislation that affect the management of the Scheme; and - an Employer Relationship Management (ERM) team, introduced by MyCSP, to ensure employers are supported to deliver their responsibilities.
+Activities include: - the employer Strategic Working Group, which provides a forum where senior officials can contribute to the strategic direction and administration of the Scheme; - the Practitioner Group, which comprises working-level pension practitioners from a range of employers, and is used as a forum to test new initiatives and canvass employer and member feedback; - Regional Employer Forums, which take place biannually across the UK and were held virtually for 2021-22, but have now returned to in-person: - Employer Pensions Notices (EPNs), which are sent to employers to provide updates on scheme policy and processes as well as any changes to legislation that affect the management of the Scheme; and - an Employer Relationship Management (ERM) team, introduced by MyCSP, to ensure employers are supported to deliver their responsibilities.

-- 4.32 We also work closely with MyCSP to engage with members and potential members.
+- 4.30 We also work closely with MyCSP to engage with members and potential members.
 Important developments have included developing a more digital approach, creating innovative promotional materials and carrying out face-to-face presentations.
-This has included; - delivery of a virtual Civil Service Live presentation providing an overview of the benefits of the Scheme, retirement options and updating members on the 2015 Remedy Programme; - Pension Awareness Week in September which incorporated presentations and Question & Answer sessions; and - the Active Member Newsletter and the Pensioner Newsletter, which cover topics such as pension increases and promotion of the portal to increase new registrations.
+This has included: - delivery of a virtual Civil Service Live presentation providing an overview of the benefits of the Scheme, retirement options and updating members on the 2015 Remedy Programme; - Pension Awareness Week in September which incorporated presentations and question and answer sessions; - the Active Member Newsletter and the Pensioner Newsletter, which cover topics such as pension increases and promotion of the portal to increase new registrations; and - in January 2022, a new scheme website was introduced which provided a new look and feel for our members.
+This also introduced one of the latest content management systems to enable more development of planning tools on the scheme website.